Salaam Aweil FC

+Salaam Aweil Football Club is a South Sudanese club commonly known as Salaam Aweil or Salaam, currently based in Aweil, South Sudan.
+Founded on 16 of April 2009 by police.

+History

-Salaam Aweil Football Club is a South Sudanese federation soccer club commonly known as Salaam Aweil or Salaam, currently based in Aweil, South Sudan.
+Salaam Aweil Football Club is a South Sudanese club commonly known as Salaam Aweil or Salaam, currently based in Aweil, South Sudan.
 Founded on 16 of April 2009 by police.
 It plays at Aweil Stadium and it currently sharing Aweil Stadium with Merreikh Aweil and Aweil Stars.
 Salaam is governmental team.
 They play in the South Sudan Premier League, South Sudan National Cup and South Sudan Football Championship.
 Salaam is one of the victorious teams of South Sudan, and they are winners of South Sudan Premier League.